adaltas/node-nikita/docs/content/usages/control_flow.md

 * "service" for "my_pkg_2"
 * "file.yaml"

-This tree-like traversal is leverage by the "header" option and the "log.cli" action to display a report to the therminal.
+This tree-like traversal is leverage by the "header" metadata and the "log.cli" action to display a report to the therminal.

 ```js
 require('nikita')